My Post-Surgery Timeline of Recovery

 Those runners and joggers among you will be asking when you can pull on those shoes again -- it’s four weeks guys, even if you went into surgery with a three hour marathon recently under your belt!
 To be able to run again you’ll need to be walking for two hours a day for at least a week beforehand, and you’ll need to start easy, really easy, with a jog/walk routine for at least ten days before you can start to run non-stop.

-Don’t even think about getting on a bicycle for at least eight weeks -- I’m speaking from personal experience here.
+Don’t even think about getting on a bicycle for at least eight weeks (at least in my experience) -- I’m speaking from personal experience here.
 The muscles that you use to sit on the saddle are the very ones that have been sliced open, and it’ll be agony if you try too soon.

 Stay focused on your goals